APY (Annual Percentage Yield)

 Unsustainable Yields Come From:

 Ask: "Where does this yield come from?"
 If the answer is token emissions without corresponding revenue, question sustainability.
-If there's no clear revenue source, it's likely temporary or fraudulent.
+If there's no clear revenue source, it may be temporary or fraudulent.

 Best Practices